Symbolism as a Figure of Speech: Meaning, Types, and Examples | Belekar Sir’s Academy

 For example, in George Orwell’s Animal Farm, the farm and its animals symbolize broader political ideologies and events, namely the Russian Revolution and the rise of communism.

+Symbolism functions by appealing to shared cultural knowledge or universal human experiences.
 This allows authors to connect with readers on a subconscious level, making their messages more impactful and enduring.
 Readers often find symbolic texts more compelling because they offer opportunities for discovery, debate, and personal interpretation.

 Difference Between Symbolism and Metaphor